VitorHMata/GitLinux/README.md

 ## How to Run the Script

-1. Make sure you have bash installed on your system.
-2. Clone this repository: `git clone https://github.com/VitorHMata/GitLinux`
+1. Clone this repository: `git clone https://github.com/VitorHMata/GitLinux`
-3. Navigate to the cloned directory: `cd GitLinux`
+2. Navigate to the cloned directory: `cd GitLinux`
-4. Make the script executable: `chmod +x linux.sh`
+3. Make the script executable: `chmod +x linux.sh`
-5. Run the script: `./linux.sh`
+4. Run the script: `./linux.sh`

 ## Script Explanation